 In addition to his work, he also cherishes his volunteer work with the Si Se Puede Foundation (SSPF); which is where he has served as Special Events Coordinator for the better part of a decade.

-His brother, Craig, was the first in the family to join the Si Se Puede Foundation Robotics Club.
-Later Greg, Lewis’s father, began volunteering and Matt would eventually follow suit as well.
+His brother, Craig, was the first in the family to join the Si Se Puede Foundation’s (or SSPF) ‘Robotics’ clubs.
+Later Greg, Lewis’s father, began volunteering; and Matt would eventually follow suit as well.

-Lewis has always held a variety of interests; however, and from an early age, he loved to read and write; and was determined to become a published novelist of fiction.
+Lewis is interested in a number of subjects; and from an early age, he loved to read and write.
+He was determined to become a published novelist of fiction.

-His first major story to cause controversy (and a sense of pride in his wrok) was on the treatment of homosexual students at his school.
-He wrote the story with an introspective approach, first thinking about how he had been treating LGBTQIA+ students; and then how the school was.
+His first major story to cause controversy ( – and a sense of pride in his work – ) was on the treatment of Homosexual students at his school.
+He wrote the story with an introspective approach, first thinking about how he had been treating Lesbian, Gay, and Queer students; as well as how the school at large treated such individuals.

 He framed the story using an anecdote about a young man who was killed simply because of his gay lifestyle.
 The powerful imagery and the political and personal nature of the story struck a chord with readers, parents and administrators alike.
 Several students (or more than likely parents) complained about the subject matter addressed in the article.
 The entire staff and the school administration backed Lewis’s reporting.
-Another big story Lewis tackled (with a great sense of irony – I might add) was drug and steroid testing that began during his Senior year of high school.
+Another big story Lewis tackled (with a great sense of irony – he might add) was drug and steroid testing that began during his Senior year of high school.
 Lewis was on the golf team and after the article came out, he was “randomly” selected to be tested.
+He determined it to be irony since the Golf team had no need for using steroids ( – as Golf is not a game of pure strength – ) and most of the team was on the honor roll — they had no time to use drugs.

 After high school, Lewis dove deep into the World of Journalism.
 He joined his college newspaper, majored in Journalism, took on several newspaper internships, and even served on the executive board of several professional development organizations.